andrewprt/mini-socmed/README.md

 -View Albums

 ## Friend's posts
--View post details
--Add,edit,delete comment
+-View post details (by clicking the title of the post) -Add,edit,delete comment (view comment by clicking the title of the post)

 ## Friend's Albums
--View photos
+-View photos (by clicking the album)

 ## Friend's photos of an Album
--View photo details
+-View photo details (by clicking the photo)

 Technologies used: